pez57/rock-paper-scissors-lizard-spock/README.md

         * Solution: use JSON stringify and parse.
     * Background video was distracting
         * Solution: slow down playbackRate to 0.75
+    * If Player lost the game, the final move would still be visible above the avatar.
+        Solution: Reversed the logic of both functions and set their default value to true.
+Adding a game draw scenario

 ## Future Improvements
 * Replace the alert boxes with modals to improve user experience